 3-If the inseam is larger than the lowest seat height measurement, then the bike is a fit!
 This is more important when the rider is still a beginner because it allows them to put a foot down if they’re losing their balance or having trouble cornering.

 Here’s a kids bike size chart if you need help determining the right size to buy (by age and height).
+Family bike rides will be a weekend ritual in no time!

 Generally recommended for kids 2yrs+